From career breakthroughs to professional milestones, explore how Natalie Portman made an impact.

 In 2008, Natalie Portman played Anne Boleyn in The Other Boleyn Girl.

-In 2008, Natalie Portman starred in The Other Boleyn Girl alongside Scarlett Johansson.
-She also served as a jury member at the 2008 Cannes Film Festival and launched her production company, handsomecharlie films.
-Her directorial debut, the short film Eve, opened at the Venice International Film Festival.
+In 2008, Natalie Portman starred in The Other Boleyn Girl with Scarlett Johansson.
+She also served as a jury member of the Cannes Film Festival and launched her own production company, handsomecharlie films.
+She also debuted as a director with the short film Eve.

-In 2008, prior to the presidential election, Natalie Portman supported Senator Hillary Clinton in the Democratic primaries and later campaigned for Senator Barack Obama.
-She also expressed respect for John McCain despite disagreeing with his war stance.
+In 2008, Natalie Portman supported Senator Hillary Clinton in the Democratic primaries and later campaigned for Senator Barack Obama.

 In 2009, Natalie Portman became a vegan after reading Jonathan Safran Foer's Eating Animals and later produced a documentary on factory farming systems in the U.S. by the same title.

-In 2009, Natalie Portman starred in The Other Woman, a poorly received adaptation of Ayelet Waldman's novel.
-She appeared in a faux perfume commercial called Greed and directed a segment in the anthology film New York, I Love You, while also starring in another segment.
-She also acted in the drama film Brothers.
+In 2009, Natalie Portman's first film role of the year was in The Other Woman.
+She also appeared in a faux perfume commercial called Greed and in the anthology film New York, I Love You.
+Additionally, she took on a role in the drama film Brothers.

-In 2010, Natalie Portman signed with Dior and has starred in multiple advertising campaigns since then.
+In 2010, Natalie Portman signed with Dior and has starred in multiple advertising campaigns since.

 In 2010, Natalie Portman won the Academy Award for Best Actress for her role as a troubled ballerina in Black Swan.

-In January 2011, Natalie Portman was appointed an ambassador of WE Charity and spearheading their Power of a Girl campaign, hosting a contest to fundraise for all-girl schools in Kenya.
+In January 2011, Natalie Portman was appointed an ambassador of WE Charity, spearheading their Power of a Girl campaign.

 In March 2011, Natalie Portman began voluntarily promoting a fundraising campaign for Hadassah Medical Center in Jerusalem to raise funds for the construction of the Sarah Wetsman Davidson Tower.